 Skip to main content

-The setupNodeEvents function (or deprecated plugins file function) receives 2 arguments: on and config.
+The setupNodeEvents function receives 2 arguments: on and config.
 It can return a synchronous value or can also return a Promise, which will be awaited until it resolves.
 This enables you to perform asynchronous actions such as reading files in from the filesystem.

 If you return or resolve with an object, Cypress will then merge this object into the config which enables you to overwrite configuration or environment variables.